pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

      * 'C' : 16-bit integer (-32768 to 65535)
      * 'L' : 32-bit signed integer

+  * *ASMPC* (word) : defines the relative module code address of the start of the assembly instruction to be used as *ASMPC* during expression evaluation.

   * *patchptr* (word) : defines the relative module code patch pointer to store the result of evaluating the expression.